HOW TO MEASURE YOUR RING SIZE CORRECTLY

 Another option is to use our free printable ring size chart.
 Just print it out and follow the instructions.
 The chart includes a cutout sizer that you can wrap around your finger to determine your ring size.

-Please note that all ICONIC rings are listed in standard US sizes.
+Please note that our ring size chart only lists standard US sizes.
 If you already know your size in a different country’s sizing system, just use the ring size conversion chart below to find your equivalent US size.

 Before Printing Please refer to the instructions within the downloadable PDF.